Skip to Main Content Skip to Footer

 Abstract:

 Developing a comprehensive long-term capital plan to manage the facilities portfolio is a major challenge.
 Implementing that plan is yet another.
 Not all projects in the capital plan carry the same priority.
 Generally, most projects fall into one of two categories: 1) projects necessary to maintain the operational integrity of the institution, including code compliance or regulatory mandates, support infrastructure such as utilities or transportation, and major repairs or rehabilitation; or 2) projects that have a strategic importance to the institution and those that further its mission and goals, such as new construction or renovations necessary to enhance programs or accommodate growth or mission expansion or redirection.
-Some projects may have elements of both categories; for example, the renovation of an older building to support a new program may also include a number of repair projects, such as a new roof and upgrades to the building facade, as well as necessary code compliance improvements.
 Published as chapter in the APPA/NACUBO book, Planning and Managing the Campus Facilities Portfolio, 2003.

 Workplace Violence in Higher Education [2003]